DinisCruz/Book_Hacking_Portugal/Research/Why.md

 **Why Portugal**

-  * good news is that we have lots of great InfoSec and AppSec talent in Portugal
+  * good pool of InfoSec and AppSec talent in Portugal
   * Lots of great engineers